 I experienced a strong rush of adrenaline that kept all senses on high alert—an odd mix of fear and awe that would not subside for the next three hours.

-We walked within a hundred yards of twenty to thirty bears ranging from year old cubs to ten foot long adults.
+We walked within a hundred yards of thirty bears ranging from year-old cubs to ten foot tall adults.
 We were getting the photos of a lifetime.
 Bears laying on their backs.
 Bears busily chomping grass (It tastes sweet like Aurigula salad—Ben suggested we try some) Mothers leading cubs.
-And cubs play fighting with each other.
+And cubs play-fighting with each other.

 Our minds calmed a bit as Ben described how the bears have become used to the human visitors who respect their space.